Honourable Company of Master Mariners

-The Honourable Company of Master Mariners is one of the Livery Companies of the City of London.
-While the other Livery Companies are entitled to the style Worshipful, the Master Mariners are styled Honourable, King George V having granted them that honour in 1928.
+The Honourable Company of Master Mariners is one of the livery companies of the City of London.
+While the other livery companies are entitled to the style Worshipful, the Master Mariners are styled Honourable, King George V having granted them that honour in 1928.

 The Company aids nautical schools and promotes nautical research.
-Members meet regularly to socalise, discuss technical issues and assist with the mentoring and training of young officers, who will train at sea to reach Master mariner status.
+Members meet regularly to socialise, discuss technical issues and assist with the mentoring and training of young officers, who will train at sea to reach master mariner status.

-The Honourable Company ranks seventy-eighth in the order of precedence for Livery Companies.
+The Honourable Company ranks seventy-eighth in the order of precedence for livery companies.
 Its motto is Loyalty and Service.
 The organisation nominally has the right to allow two of its Masters to serve as nautical assessors in the Admiralty Court.

 The company works with other industry organisations such as the International Federation of Shipmasters' Associations.
 This includes the organisations of lectures and command seminars.

 History

-The Company was formed and incorporated in 1926.
-In February 1928, His Royal Highness, Edward, Prince of Wales was elected Master of the Company.
+The company was formed and incorporated in 1926.
+In February 1928, Edward, Prince of Wales was elected Master of the company.
 The company was made an official Livery Company by the City of London in 1932, making it the first new Livery Company to be formed since 1746.

-In February 1952 Her Majesty Queen Elizabeth II became royal patron of the Company.
-In June 1954, His Royal Highness Prince Philip, Duke of Edinburgh was made a Master of the company.
+In February 1952 Queen Elizabeth II became royal patron of the company.
+In June 1954, Prince Philip, Duke of Edinburgh was made a Master of the company.

-From 2005 to 2007, Her Royal Highness Anne, Princess Royal served as Master of the Company.
+Between 1988 and 1990, Charles, Prince of Wales was Master of the company.
+From 2005 to 2007, Anne, Princess Royal served as Master of the company.
+Prince Edward, Duke of Edinburgh was appointed Master in 2025.